cashshuffle/cashshuffle-electron-cash-plugin/README.md

 9. Pressing `Shuffle` will start the shuffling process.
 After 5 participants registered on the server, the shuffling process will begin.

+10. Press `Cancel` if you wish to cancel the protocol evaluation.
+It can take a few seconds to proceed.

-10. If all goes well, you will see the outputs and a transaction dialog window.
+11. If all goes well, you will see the outputs and a transaction dialog window.
 If something goes wrong you will see the errors in the output.

-11. In this version of protocol, one of the participants should press `broadcast` on the transaction dialog window.
+12. In this version of protocol, one of the participants should press `broadcast` on the transaction dialog window.

 ## Configuring servers servers list